Evoke (LON:EVOK) Trading Down 10% – Here’s What Happened

-Several analysts have commented on the stock.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 140 ($1.80) target price on shares of Evoke in a research note on Monday, December 16th.
-Berenberg Bank dropped their target price on Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating on the stock in a report on Wednesday, December 4th.
+Several equities research analysts have recently issued reports on the stock.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 140 ($1.81) target price on shares of Evoke in a research note on Monday, December 16th.
+Berenberg Bank dropped their target price on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.

 Evoke Stock Performance

-Evoke (LON:EVOK – Get Free Report) last announced its quarterly earnings data on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) EPS for the quarter.
-Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
-As a group, research analysts predict that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke (LON:EVOK – Get Free Report) last released its quarterly earnings data on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
+Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
+Equities research analysts expect that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.

 About Evoke